Surprising reasons why you have bad breath

 Dehydration

 When you become dehydrated through illness or not taking on sufficient fluids, you produce less saliva which then allows more plaque to accumulate in the mouth, which is mainly bacteria – as they ferment the sugars and starches from our food, the odour is worsened from the by-products of this process.
-Having reduced saliva means that this is not washed away, and the smell worsens.
+Reduced saliva means bacteria are not washed away, and the smell worsens.

-To counteract this, ensure you increase your fluid intake each day, with ideally water.
-Carrying water with you to drink little and often is a good way of ensuring you take on sufficient water to avoid dehydration, which can also cause low blood pressure causing dizziness, fatigue and head aches, as well as bad breath.
-Avoiding drinking too many caffeinated or alcoholic drinks will also help as these actually make dehydration worse byt causing your body to lose more water than you take on.
+To counteract this, increase your daily fluid intake, ideally with water.
+Carrying water with you to drink ‘little & often’ is a good way of ensuring you take on sufficient water to avoid dehydration, which can lead to low blood pressure causing dizziness, fatigue, headaches, and bad breath.
+Avoiding drinking too many caffeinated or alcoholic drinks will also help as these make dehydration worse by causing your body to lose more water than you take on.

 Low carb diet

-In order to lose weight on a low carb diet, you put your body into a state of ketosis.
-This means that your body, starved of its energy source of dietary carbohydrate, starts to break down the fat in your body – which if you are trying to lose weight is obviously the goal.
-Breaking down the fat produces chemicals called ketone bodies, and can make your breath smell fruity or even alcoholic as a result.
+To lose weight on a low-carb diet, you put your body into a state of ketosis – this means that your body, starved of its energy source of dietary carbohydrate, starts to break down the fat in your body, which if you are trying to lose weight is the goal.
+Breaking down the fat produces chemicals called ketone bodies, which make your breath smell fruity or even alcoholic.

-To counteract this, do not follow a strict low carb diet, opting instead for a healthier way of losing weight, eating a balanced diet including carbs and exercising.
+To counteract this, do not follow a strict low-carb diet, opt for a healthier way of losing weight, like eating a balanced diet including carbs and exercising.

 Dry mouth condition

-Dry mouth, or “xerostomia” can occur for all sorts of reasons.
-As the amount and/or flow of saliva is affected, the mouth is not so well lubricated, more plaque can form and it and its by-products linger in the mouth for longer, causing bad breath, or halitosis as it is known medically.
+Dry mouth, or “xerostomia” can occur for many reasons.
+As the amount/flow of saliva is affected, the mouth is not so well lubricated, more plaque can form and it and its by-products linger in the mouth for longer, causing bad breath, or halitosis as it is known medically.

-There are several medical conditions (such as Sjogrens Syndrome) that are known to cause dry mouth, so if you are concerned do speak to your dentist as they may consider referral to a specialist to diagnose and treat the underlying cause.
-Low saliva levels make you more susceptible to dental decay so it is vital any underlying cause is diagnosed so the issue can be managed appropriately.
+Several medical conditions such as Sjogrens Syndrome are known to cause dry mouth.
+So if you are concerned, please speak to your dentist as they may consider referral to a specialist to diagnose and treat the underlying cause.
+Low saliva levels make you more susceptible to dental decay, so it is vital any underlying cause is diagnosed so the issue can be managed appropriately.

 The pill